samoyed-health-foundation/website/site/content/research/current-studies/akcchf-grant-1584.md

 A torn ligament in the knee, known as cranial cruciate ligament deficiency (CCLD), is the leading cause of lameness affecting the knees of large breed dogs.
-The focus of Dr. Griffon\'s research is to establish a way to identify individual dogs that are susceptible to this problem and, ultimately, prevent CCLD.
+The focus of Dr. Griffon's research is to establish a way to identify individual dogs that are susceptible to this problem and, ultimately, prevent CCLD.
 This research group previously developed a \"CCLD conformation score\" to differentiate limbs of